 The seven days included six separate parties, meet-ups and social hours organized at a variety of venues including hotel terraces, fabulous beach clubs and Phuket’s vibrant gay nightlife center in Patong’s Paradise Complex.
 But more than the parties, there were group tours, trips and excursions available to everyone.
 Yes, we’re obviously Bad Tourists and would never complain about spending seven days not leaving a resort – but actually getting outside of the hotel made some unforgettable memories.

 Note: Both TropOut and the Tourism Authority of Thailand sponsored my trip to Phuket but rest assured all opinions are my own.
-In fact, TropOut was one of the best travel experience I’ve had and I would recommend it to anyone without any hesitations.
+In fact, TropOut was one of the best travel experiences I’ve had and I would recommend it to anyone without any hesitations.